ic1149/pyLDBWS/README.md

 They will be put in the right position of the envelope and data will be get automaticly.
 A .exe version is also included.

-here are some screenshots and detailed description
+some screenshots and detailed description coming soon